FlavScents AInsights Entry for Lauric Acid (CAS: 143-07-7)

 1. Identity & Chemical Information

-Lauric acid, also known as dodecanoic acid, is a saturated fatty acid with the molecular formula C12H24O2 and a molecular weight of 200.32 g/mol.
-It is identified by the CAS number 143-07-7.
-Lauric acid does not have a FEMA number as it is not typically used as a flavoring agent in its pure form.
-The compound is characterized by a long hydrocarbon chain and a carboxylic acid group, which contribute to its low volatility and waxy texture.
-Its structure is significant in determining its odor profile, which is relatively mild and soapy.
+Lauric Acid, also known as dodecanoic acid, is a saturated fatty acid with the molecular formula C12H24O2 and a molecular weight of 200.32 g/mol.
+It is identified by the CAS number 143-07-7 and has a FEMA number of 2611.
+Lauric Acid is characterized by a long carbon chain with a carboxylic acid functional group, which contributes to its fatty, waxy odor profile.
+This structure is significant in its role as a precursor in the synthesis of various esters used in flavor and fragrance applications.

 Citation hooks: FlavScents; PubChem; FEMA